alaincaltieri/financialfallacies/pages/about.markdown

 ---

-Welcome to Your Financial Fallacies, where myths meet their match!
+Welcome to Your Financial Fallacies.

-I'm Calt, a dedicated computer scientist with a passion for debunking financial myths.
+I'm Calt, a computer scientist with a passion for debunking financial myths.

 Financial literacy is key to making informed decisions about money.
-Here, we strive to simplify complex concepts, clarify common misconceptions, and offer practical insights and resources to improve your knowledge.
+Here, we strive to simplify complex concepts and clarify common misconceptions with practical insights and resources to improve your knowledge.

-Whether you're navigating investment strategies, understanding credit scores, or planning for retirement, we've got you covered.
-Explore our articles and challenge your beliefs about money.

-If you have any questions or topics you'd like us to cover, or you just want to connect, don't hesitate to reach out.
+If you have any questions or topics you'd like me to cover, or you just want to connect, don't hesitate to reach out.
 You can contact me directly at **calt [at] financialfallacies [dot] com**.

 Let's pave the way to a financially secure future!